alexdevero/alex-devero-blog/__drafts__/draft--garbage-collection.md

 ## Garbage collection and how it works

 As we discussed, the third step is the most difficult step of the whole memory life cycle.
 How does the garbage collection know what memory should be released?
-There are few tricks garbage collection uses to figure this out.
-Let's take a look at each of these tricks.
+There are few tools and tricks garbage collection uses to figure this out.
+Let's take a look at each of these tools and tricks.

 ### Reference and reachability